289 Hiawatha Ave

 In looking at the things that hard water does in your home let’s first look at what makes water hard.
-There are many minerals found in hard water, however, the two minerals that build up to create what is called lime or calcium buildups are calcium and magnesium.
+There are many minerals found in hard water.
+The two minerals that make water hard vs soft water are called lime or calcium buildups are calcium and magnesium.
 You probably recognize them as minerals that are used in our bodies for strong bones, a healthy heart, and many other positive health benefits.
 The calcium and magnesium found in our water supply, however, are in an elemental form and less than 5% can be absorbed by your body so is not a good source of these minerals.

 Hard Water Chart